guidocella/personal-email-server-guide/README.md

 Set up a cron job or systemd timer on your computer to download new emails with rsync.
 If you use the directory I mentioned above, your shell will notify when you have new email.

+On Debian 12 OpenSMTPD 6.8 can't receive emails from most domains because it is incompatible with OpenSSL 3.
+This is fixed by installing OpenSMTPD 7.3 from unstable with apt pinning: http://jaqque.sbih.org/kplug/apt-pinning.html

 ## More guides

 - `man stmpd.conf`